ChrisBeep98/Nevado-trek-backend-V2.0/PLANNING_TASKS.md

 - **Status**: ✅ COMPLETED - Fully implemented, tested and deployed
 - **Additional Enhancement**: adminUpdateBookingStatus now supports additionalUpdates parameter for updating booking details during status changes

+## Completed Enhancement: Multiple Events Per Date Support
+- **Enhanced Functionality**: Multiple events can now exist for the same tour on the same date
+- **Enhanced adminUpdateBookingDetails**: Added createNewEvent parameter to create new events even when one exists for same date and tour
+- **Enhanced createBooking**: Added createNewEvent parameter to create separate events during booking creation
+- **Enhanced adminTransferBooking**: Added createNewEvent, newStartDate, newMaxCapacity, and newEventType parameters for creating events during transfers
+- **New adminCreateEvent endpoint**: Allows admins to create events independently of bookings
+- **New adminSplitEvent endpoint**: Splits an event into multiple events by moving selected bookings to new events
+- **New adminGetEventsByDate endpoint**: Retrieves all events for a specific tour on a specific date
+- **Implementation**: All functionality implemented with proper transaction handling and capacity management
+- **Status**: ✅ COMPLETED - Fully implemented, tested and deployed

 ## Resource Allocation
 - **Developer**: 1 (primary implementation)
 - **Timeline**: Production ongoing